-Putting Maeve's big girl room together has been fun and exciting for both of us.
+Putting Matilda's big girl room together has been fun and exciting for both of us.
 I wanted to highlight her personality and give her a room that was magical but also practical.
-Maeve is a sweet little girl.
+Matilda is a sweet little girl.
 She's quiet, shy, and mostly keeps to herself.
 But, once you get to know her she's a silly, bubbly, and goofy girl.
 Her happiness is infectious and her demeanor is enchanting.
 Her big girl bedroom is just like her: quiet and calm with a burst of giggles and sass.

 The first part of her room that I want to share is her reading corner.
 We decided to jump on the Ikea spice rack book shelf wagon and it turned out pretty adorable.
 I painted the bar with crushed coral paint for a pop of color.
 I used the crushed coral paint in a few different places in the room, including three of the clouds on her wall.
 The kids call those "storm clouds" which I thought was funny and cute.